Bile acid malabsorption: Treatment

 Bile acid sequestrants are the main agents used to treat bile acid malabsorption.
 Cholestyramine and colestipol, both in powder form, have been used for many years.
 Unfortunately, many patients find them difficult to tolerate; although the diarrhea may improve, other symptoms such as abdominal pain and bloating may worsen.

+Colesevelam is a tablet which is well tolerated and has been shown in placebo-controlled, randomized clinical trials to be effective.

-Colesevelam is a tablet and some patients tolerate this more easily.
-A proof of concept study of the farnesoid X receptor agonist obeticholic acid has shown clinical and biochemical benefit.
+The farnesoid X receptor agonist obeticholic acid has shown clinical and biochemical benefits in a proof of concept study.
+Tropifexor is another farnesoid X receptor agonist that has been studied, showing improvements in biochemistry and colonic transit.

-As of March 15, 2016, Novartis Pharmaceuticals is conducting a phase II clinical study involving a farnesoid X receptor agonist named LJN452.
+Liraglutide, a GLP-1 receptor agonist had unexpected effects in clinical cases with co-existing bile acid diarrhoea which led to a randomised, double-blind, active-comparator, non-inferiority clinical trial.
+This trial demonstrated superiority in favour of liraglutide compared with colesevelam in reducing stool frequency and improved pathophysiological markers, suggesting it may be a new, safe and more effective treatment compared with current established, cheaper treatment modalities.

 Epidemiology

 Bile acid malabsorption is common in Crohn's disease but not always recognized.
 Most people with previous ileal resection and chronic diarrhea will have abnormal SeHCAT tests and can benefit from bile acid sequestrants.